 Join the Society of Women Engineers at Yale for an engineering extravaganza!
 Come learn about the different types of engineering and participate in exciting hands-on design challenges with other middle schoolers from across Connecticut.
 We also invite parents and educators to join us for a concurrent workshop, where we will provide strategies for continuing to engage your children in STEM.

 For interested parents and educators, we will also offer optional programming during the event.
 Graduate students and professional engineers will discuss strategies for nurturing students’ scientific interests in the classroom and at home.
 There will also be an optional hands-on engineering activity.

 Open to students in grades 6-8!

 Location: Sloane Physics Laboratory, Yale University

-Cost: $5 per student registration fee (fee waivers are readily available - contact firstname.lastname@example.org); No cost for optional parent/educator programming
+Cost: $5 per student registration fee (if the cost is prohibitive, contact firstname.lastname@example.org for waivers); No cost for optional parent/educator programming

 Parking will be available.